Is it Illegal to Discriminate Based on Family or Parental Status?

-Family responsibilities discrimination is not currently illegal in all cases.
+Family status discrimination is not currently illegal in all cases.
 However, many examples of family responsibilities discrimination violate other laws, such as laws prohibiting gender discrimination and laws prohibiting retaliation for taking protected caregiving leave under the Family Medical Leave Act (FMLA) or California Family Rights Act (CFRA).

 The following are examples of things that might be illegal family responsibilities discrimination: